jdeschamps/htSMLM/guide/using-htsmlm.md

 <p align="center">
   <img height="200" src="img/lasers.png">
 </p>
 htSMLM has four main laser control panels.
-Each laser control panel interacts with two GUI properties: "**Laser # power percentage**" and "**Laser # enable**" (where # is 0, 1, 2 or 3).
+Each laser control panel interacts with two GUI properties: **Laser # power percentage** and "**Laser # enable**" (where # is 0, 1, 2 or 3).
 Additionally, two modes of power percentage control are available: slider or buttons.

 - On/Off button: switches the "**Laser # enable**" property between its ON and OFF state.